borjanG/2020-deep-learning/README.md

 # Neural networks and deep learning

-Some experimenting with elementary neural nets.
+Some experimenting with elementary MLPs.

-A developed neural network software package coming soon.